NL-AE/2019-Rocketry/README.md

 Launch day: we put 4 motors instead of 3 and the rocket flew some 380m (about 120m over target).
 We lost the bottom stage so we now have half a rocket.

 In retrospective, painting it camoflauge green was also not a good idea considering it landed in a green field.
-Also I made the arduino write to the SD card with serial commands for some reason so we didnt get any data.
-(Just thought of that while typing this up.
-Id thought it was because the arduino was writing to "DATALOG.TXT" while the file in the SD card was called "datalog.txt" so the actual reason is even more dumb).
+Also I made the arduino write to the "DATALOG.TXT" instead of the file in the SD card called "datalog.txt" so we didnt get any data.

 The control system looked like it worked since the rocket didnt have a rapid unplanned disassembly and went upwards ±a bit.
 The patachute worked "perfectly" despite me being pretty sure that the elastic band holding the parachute door closed actually came off the servo during countdown.
 Somehow it hung on for dear life until the rocket slowed enough or something spooky like that.